MicrosoftDocs/azure-docs/articles/logic-apps/biztalk-server-azure-integration-services-migration-approaches.md

 - Run side by side tests.

-  Ideally, you have baseline integration tests for your BizTalk Server environment and established automated tests for Azure Integration Services.
-You can now run tests side-by-side in a way so that you can verify your interfaces using the same data sets, which improves overall test accuracy.
+  Ideally, you already have baseline integration tests for your BizTalk Server environment and established automated tests for Azure Integration Services.
+You can then run tests side-by-side in a way that helps you check your interfaces by using the same data sets and improve overall test accuracy.

 ### Go live